JCC planning reboot of downtown Watertown education center project

 Details of the project were not clear on Tuesday night.

 According to its agenda, the college’s Board of Trustees will endorse a new variation of the original Tech-Space project, a proposal which JCC officials halted after the COVID-19 pandemic hit.
-At the time, college officials said that they could not proceed with the project, blaming financial constraints caused by the pandemic.
+At the time, college officials said that they could not proceed with the project, blaming financial constraints caused by the pandemic and declining enrollment.

-Late Tuesday afternoon, however, the college sent an email to the media announcing that a briefing will be held at 5:30 p.m.
+Late Tuesday afternoon, however, the college sent an email to media outlets announcing that a briefing will be held at 5:30 p.m.
 Wednesday after trustees consider JCC’s involvement in the city’s DRI program.

 The email said college officials would not provide further information until the briefing.